Connect with others who understand.

 A MyLupusTeam member who hasn’t taken methotrexate shared that they also experience tooth sensitivity: “I have these incidences with an upper and a bottom jaw tooth (always the same ones) that just hurt sometimes.
 It’s like they are even sensitive to touch.
 I know I’ve talked to other team members that have tooth pain due to lupus.”

-A key way to help prevent mouth sores is to take your medication exactly as directed by your doctor.
+A key way to help prevent mouth sores from methotrexate is to take your medication exactly as directed by your doctor.
 Most cases of oral ulcers in people taking methotrexate occur because of either an error in dosing, which increases drug exposure, or an interaction with another drug.

 Some OTC medications, such as ibuprofen (Motrin) and omeprazole (Prilosec), can interact with methotrexate and increase your risk of oral ulcers, as can certain antibiotics, such as ciprofloxacin.
 If you’re on methotrexate, it’s important not to take any OTC medicines or start a new prescription without first talking to your doctor or pharmacist.